chainer/chainer/docs/source/chainermn/installation/guide.rst

 To enable efficient intra- and inter-node GPU-to-GPU communication, we use `NVIDIA Collective Communications Library (NCCL) <https://developer.nvidia.com/nccl>`_.
-See `NCCL's official instructions <http://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/index.html#downloadnccl>`__ for installation.
+See `the official instructions <http://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/index.html#downloadnccl>`_ for installation.

 ChainerMN requires NCCL even if you have only one GPU per node.
 The only exception is when you run ChainerMN on CPU-only environments.
 See